Freezing Sushi to Perfection

 In terms of the look of the sushi, it mostly remains unchanged.
 If anything, the process of defrosting adds a natural rich sheen to the surface of the sushi.
-Something that was not present prior to freezing.
+This is something that was not present prior to flash freezing sushi.

-In addition to this, you may also notice that the shape of the product has remained unchanged.
-The individual grains of rice hold on firmly to one another as if they have been made by hand fresh out of the kitchen.
+In addition to this, you may also notice that the shape of the sushi has remained unchanged.
+The individual grains of rice hold on firmly to one another as if they have been made by hand, fresh out of the kitchen.

 Moreover, there is absolutely no drip loss noted which is a major factor in determining how well a product or in this case, sushi, has been frozen.
 This is an indicator of minimal cell wall destruction and high quality freezing.
 When it comes to freezing sushi and flash frozen sushi, this is an especially important factor as the texture of sushi is very delicate.

-Moving onto the taste, we had both our Japanese as well as Foreign Staff taste it and the decision was very unanimous.
+Moving onto the taste, we had both our Japanese as well as Foreign Staff taste the sushi and the decision was very unanimous.
 The quality of the sushi had not changed at all due to the process of freezing.
-In fact, quite a few people exclaimed that the defrosted froze sushi tasted better and had better texture compared to the fresh sushi that had been placed inside a regular chiller for the past hour without any prior freezing.
+In fact, quite a few people exclaimed that the defrosted sushi tasted better and had improved texture compared to the fresh sushi that had been placed inside a regular chiller for the past hour without any prior freezing.

-Drawing from the results of the Flash Freeze Test, we may conclude that the 3D Freezer not only froze the sushi in a very short period of time, but also ensured minimal cell wall destruction and almost no drip loss whatsoever.
+Drawing from the results of the Flash Freeze Test, we may conclude that while flash freezing, the 3D Freezer not only froze the sushi in a very short period of time, but also ensured minimal cell wall destruction and almost no drip loss whatsoever.

 In addition to this, the sushi also maintained its flavor, texture, color and weight with no change in shape or characteristic making the 3D Freezer an ideal choice for extremely high quality 3D Flash Freezing.